High-end TV programmes for new entrants

 The appointed supervisor and trainee will agree to a training plan which benchmarks the trainee's skills and learning objectives throughout their time on the production which at the end will show how far the trainee has progressed.
 Subsequent opportunities for the trainee on their next production will build on these achievements and address skills gaps and further required learning to help them develop in their chose trainee role.

 First Break is a new programme which aims to de-mystify entry into jobs behind the camera in television for individuals from socio-economically disadvantaged backgrounds.
+Applications are closed for 2019.

 Back to high-end TV